 Welcome to the Compost Power Network

-One of our tasks is to aggressively expand the work pioneered in the 1970s by the French inventor Jean Pain, who powered his entire home and farm on the heat and natural gas he captured from specially designed woody-biomass-based compost-systems.
+Our work is inspired by the innovation of Jean Pain who pioneered compost heat recovery in the 1970s.
+Jean Pain powered his entire home and farm on the heat and natural gas he captured from specially designed woody-biomass-based compost-systems.

-We have tested Jean Pain’s methods with some success and we believe that with a “Jean Pain Mound” it is possible for a home, farm or business to generate cost-effective combustion-free energy for space-heating and hot water, using local renewable resources while generating soil.
+We have tested Jean Pain’s methods with much trial and error and much success.
+With a “Jean Pain Mound” or an actively aerated compost heat recovery system from Agrilab Technologies it is possible for a home, farm or business to generate cost-effective combustion-free energy for space-heating and hot water, using local renewable resources while generating soil.

 Our Design Guide is published as a tool for DIY projects and includes several modifications we've made to make Jean Pain's method more reliable.